How to Make Money as a Kid At Home

 I recommend starting a website now even if it’s just for fun because this is an excellent way to make A LOT of money and age does not matter.
 You just need to know what to do.

-You could be a front-end developer like me, which basically means I buy a theme like this (this is the template of the website we’re on right now) and I customized it to my liking.
+You could be a front-end developer like me, which basically means I buy a theme like this (this is the template of the website we’re on right now) and I customize it to my liking.
 I’m COMPLETELY self-taught aka I Googled everything.

 When it comes to building a website people think it’s really hard and they rather pay someone else to do it than do it themselves, and that’s where you come in.